gcv/appengine-magic/README.md

 (since your project no longer defines a simple `appengine-web.xml` file).
 To run that process, use `lein appengine-dev-appserver <application>`.

+You may also force a specific version string if you pass it as an optional argument to `appengine-update`: `lein appengine-update <application> <version>`.

 ## App Engine Services